AhmedShaiyan/tp/docs/DeveloperGuide.md

 This mechanism makes use of the ArrayList of `relatedNewsArticles` in a `NewsTopic` object.

 This feature also implements the following operations:
-- `FilterNewsCommand#save()` — Saves the list of news articles in the topic to their reading list
+- `FilterNewsCommand#save()` — Saves the list of news articles in the topic to their reading list.
 - `FilterNewsCommand#get()` — gets the details of the article and displays it to the user.
 - `FilterNewsCommand#source()` — displays the source of the article to the user.
+- `FilterNewsCommand#extract()` — displays the extract of the article.
+- `FilterNewsCommand#url()` — displays the url link of the article.
-- `FilterNewsCommand#back()` — Exits the filter topic feature.
+- `FilterNewsCommand#back()` — Exits the filter topic feature and returns to main article list.

-> add uml for save and source

-Given Below is an example usage scenario and how the filter and topic mechanism behaves at each step.
+Given Below is an example usage scenario and how the filter and topic mechanism behaves.

 Step 1.
 The user inputs the command `TOPICS`.
 The `handleCommand` method will parse the input message into the command.
 The `TOPICS` command will cause `printAllTopics` in the UI class to be called, which will display the current list of